fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 # Types of Adversaries

-As we talk about adversaries in this book, keep in mind the Fate Fractal: everything is a character (<em>Fate Core</em>, page 270).
+As we talk about adversaries in this book, keep in mind the Fate Fractal: everything is a character (_Fate Core_, page 270).
 An adversary is not necessarily a person, monster, or other kind of creature you can punch.
 Rather, it’s a thing that exists to hinder, challenge, or oppose the players.

 There are three main types of adversaries: enemies, obstacles, and constraints.